Agent-Based Optimal Control for Image Processing: Introduction

 In previous models~\cite{Herty2020,Cabini2025}, the agents represent the pixels of the image and are allowed to move within the spatial domain, while their associated colour or intensity values remain fixed.
 At the end of the evolution, the final colour assigned to each region is obtained by averaging the intensities of the pixels that have converged to the same spatial cluster.
 In other words, clustering occurs in the spatial domain, and the chromatic information is only used a posteriori to label the resulting groups.

 In contrast, in the present work the positions of the agents are fixed, and the dynamics take place in the space of intensity values.
-Each agent (i.e., pixel) interacts with its neighbours according to both tonal and spatial similarity, but its colour value $c_i(t)$ evolves in time as a consequence of these interactions.
-Spatial proximity thus serves only to define the neighbourhood relations and interaction strengths, while the actual evolution occurs in the intensity space.
-This shift of perspective allows for a more direct coupling between local photometric features and their global organization, yielding a smoother and more adaptive quantization process.
+Each pixel interacts with its neighbours according to both tonal and spatial similarity, but its colour value $c_i(t)$ evolves in time as a consequence of these interactions.

-Another important difference with respect to previous studies lies in the choice of the interaction parameters.
-In earlier models, these parameters were typically fixed at the initial time, or selected through exhaustive search procedures based on external optimization criteria.
-Such strategies are computationally expensive and prevent the model from adapting dynamically to the evolving structure of the image.
-Here, instead, the interaction coefficients are treated as time-dependent control variables, whose evolution is determined by an optimal control problem designed to minimize a suitable cost functional.
-This formulation enables an automatic, adaptive regulation of the interaction strength, balancing fidelity to the original image and smoothness of the reconstructed one.

-Since we are interested only in the final state of the system, that is the final quantized image, the optimisation task is formulated as a Mayer-type problem.
-We first investigate a cost functional involving a quadratic penalty on the colour gradient and derive an optimality system, which we solve numerically using a standard direct-adjoint looping (DAL) algorithm.
-While effective in some scenarios, this approach reveals limitations related to edge preservation.
-To overcome this, we then introduce a more robust model based on total variation (TV) minimization, a standard in modern image processing for its edge-preserving properties \cite{ROF_1992, CP_2011}.
-The non-smooth nature of the TV functional necessitates a more advanced primal-dual formulation, which we solve as a saddle-point problem via the Alternating Direction Method of Multipliers (ADMM) \cite{Boyd2011}.

 The entire numerical scheme is implemented in a parallel computing architecture using CUDA to handle the high dimensionality inherent in image data.
 This parallelization is naturally suited to our model, as the evolution of each pixel can be computed for each time step simultaneously across all pixels.
 Consequently, the synchronization of the device is necessary only once per time step, making the approach highly efficient.
 Our results demonstrate that this optimal control framework, particularly with the total variation cost, provides a flexible and effective method for colour quantization and image segmentation, successfully navigating the trade-off between clustering and feature preservation.